-Consider an alternative treatment for migraines when your attacks are persistent and conventional treatments don't work.
-One of these may help you manage it all a bit better.
+Consider adding an alternative treatment for migraines when your attacks are persistent and conventional treatments don't work well enough.
+Adding one, or a combination of these options could help you manage it all a bit better and bring faster relief.

 What are the best alternatives when approved treatments aren’t working effectively?

-One of the worst parts of migraines, besides the pain, is the feeling of hopelessness.
+One of the worst parts of my migraines, besides the pain, is the feeling of hopelessness.
+For you it might be the fatigue (hangover) afterwards.

 Alternative migraine treatments offer us another option for pain management, one that is easier on the body and has fewer side effects.

-Traditional medicine now recommends combining complementary or alternative treatment for migraines with mainstream medicines for finding the most effective pain relief.
+Most physicians recommend combining complementary or alternative treatment for migraines with mainstream medicines to find the most effective pain relief.

 With Biofeedback, small metal electrodes are attached to your fingers.
 They give feedback about heart rate, skin temperature, muscle tension, brain waves, and other vital organ signs.

-Biofeedback teaches you to control certain physical responses to stress in your body.
+It teaches you to control certain physical responses to stress in your body.
 It is useful in the early treatment of migraines.
+You can read more about it here.

 2. Changing Your Diet